thunderrabbit/robnugen-journal-entries/2025/01/07things-to-do-today.md

 7. ✅ Create Feb event for Yoko
 9. ✅ Create walking event for May
 16. ✅ Begin creating holes in bicycle cover
-8. Create hiking event for May
+8. Create hiking event for May --> 11 Jan 2025
-15. MKP Japan meeting
+15. ✅ MKP Japan meeting